List of placeholder names: Romanian

+La mama dracului or "where the devil's mother dwells" is the placeholder for a location in Romania.

 Russian

 Universal

 A large number of placeholder words for people, things, and actions are derived from Russian profanity (mat), as may be found in multiple dictionaries of Russian slang.

 An informal placeholder (for persons, places, etc.) is "такой-то" ("takoy-to" (masculine form; feminine: takaya-to; neuter: takoye-to), meaning "this or that", "such and such", etc.).